edfus/forward-proxy-tunnel/README.md

 - **[DEP0123] DeprecationWarning: Setting the TLS ServerName to an IP address is not permitted by RFC 6066.
 This will be ignored in a future version.**
   - You have passed an IP address as the hostname for a HTTPS request in either `url` or `RequestOptions.host[name]`, use `node --trace-warnings ...` to find out more details.
--
+- **Forward-proxy-tunnel: Found a GET request with non-empty body.**
+  - Please set appropriate headers (`Content-Length` or `Transfer-Encoding`) for that GET request.
+See node issue#3009 [Sending a body with a GET request](https://github.com/nodejs/node/issues/3009)

 ## Test

 With mocha installed globally, just run `npm test`.

+Notes:
+- Tests are not included in npm package, so manual clone is required.
-External sites' test is disabled for stability reasons, re-enable it if you want.
+- Tests depending on external services are disabled for stability reasons, re-enable them if you want.

-See <https://github.com/edfus/forward-proxy-tunnel/blob/master/test/test.mjs> for more details.
+- See <https://github.com/edfus/forward-proxy-tunnel/blob/master/test/test.mjs> for more details.